Kotlin/KEEP/proposals/collection-literals.md

     We don't target to support it, but as you will see it will be supported just because of the general approach that we are taking.

 The restrictions and the overload resolution algorithm suggested further will help us to make the resolution algorithm distinguish `List<Int>` vs `List<Double>` overloads.

-Let's recall the restrictions.
+`List<Int>` vs `Set<Int>` won't be supported because it's generally unknown which of the overloads is the "main" overload, and because collection literal syntax doesn't make it possible to syntactically distinguish `List` vs `Set`.
+But if we ever change our mind, [it's possible to support `List` vs `Set` kind of overloads](#todo) in the language in backwards compatible way in the future.

+### Operator function restrictions

+The restrictions:
 1. One and only one overload in the _overloading group_ must have single `vararg` parameter.
-2. All overloads must have the return type equal by `ClassId` to the type in whom static scope the overload is declared in.
+2. All overloads must have the return type equal by `ClassId` to the type in whom _static scope_ the overload is declared in.
 3. All `of` overloads must be either extension on `Companion` of the target type, or be declared inside the companion and have zero extension receivers.
-4. The overloads must have zero context parameters
+4. The overloads must have zero context parameters.

-**Definition.**
-For the given use-site, A _collection literal element type_ of type `A` is the type of the single `vararg` parameter of the `A.Companion.of` function available at the use-site.
-If there are none or multiple `A.Companion.of` functions available with single `vararg` parameter (those overloads must be coming from different _overloading groups_) then we say that _collection literal element type_ is undefined.
+If the `of` function is marked with the `operator` keyword then the compiler should check and enforce all the restrictions.

 ```kotlin
 // Examples of valid declarations